112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="40"><em>40.
 “Why do the French parade all the the time?
 Take the Champs Élysées, for example; every time you turn around there is a parade.”</em></div>

-They don't parade all the time.
+They don’t parade all the time.
 They do parade more than we do.
 They have more holidays.
 They have had a much longer and more complicated history.
 Since 1789, France has had two empires, two monarchies, and three republics.